thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 ### Function Scoping

+How would you fix an issue where you want/need to have two variables have the same name without them colliding?
+Wrap at least one of them in a function!
+But now you have a new scope that still has a naming collision 😞.
+Enter *the principle of least exposure/privilege*!
+The principle states that you should default to keeping everything private and only exposing the minimal necessary.
+This essentially sets up a defensive posture and is one of the core principles of software engineering.
+It solves the following problems:

+1. Name collisions
+2. It protects your things so that somebody else cannot accidentally or intentionally misuse that thing.
+3. Protect yourself for future refactoring.

+If you expose something, it's almost a guarantee that someone is going to use it.
+As soon as someone uses it, you are restricting your ability to refactor it.
+Because if you refactor it, you are going to break someones code.

 ### IIFE Pattern

+IIFE - Immediately Invoked Function Expression - Using a function expression to create a scope, immediately invoking it.
+If you are making an IIFE, there is likely some purpose for it and it should be named!
+Whether they are anonymous or not, IIFEs are just functions, which means that you can pass values into them.
+An interesting use case for an IIFE is a `try / catch`.
+If you are setting the value of a variable based on the result of a `try / catch` statement, it could be confusing to your reader... make it an IIFE!

+{% highlight javascript %}

+var teacher = (function getTeacher() {
+    try {
+        return fetchTeacher(1);
+    }
+    catch (err) {
+        return "Kyle";
+    }
+})();

+{% endhighlight %}

+IFFEs can be used any place that you need an expression, and any time you need a statement or scope in an expression.

 ### Block Scoping

+Block scoping is done with curly braces `{}`, instead of with functions. `let` and `const` exist so that you can make a declaration inside of a block and it turns that block into a scope. i.e.

+{% highlight javascript %}

+var teacher = "Kyle";

+{
+    let teacher = "Suzy";
+    console.log(teacher); // Suzy
+}

+console.log(teacher); // Kyle

+{% endhighlight %}

+Blocks are not scopes until they have a `let` or a `const` inside of them which implicitly makes them a scope.
+You should use `let` in places where it already makes sense for it to be used, inside of a block scope. `let` is a replacement for your already semantically signaled block scope(s).

+Is `let` the new `var`?
+Nope. `let` is a new tool that we should add on to our existing usage and there are still reasons to use the `var` keyword.

 ### Choosing let or var

+Consider the following:

+{% highlight javascript %}

+function repeat(fn, n) {
+    var result;

+    for (var i = 0; i < n; i++) {
+        result = fn( result, i );
+    }

+    return result;
+}

+{% endhighlight %}

+In the above code, you *could* replace both `var`(s) with `let`, but the instructor suggests to only replace the `var` in the `for loop` with `let`.
+Here's why: If you have a variable that belongs to the entire scope of the function, the correct and semantic way to signal that to your reader is not to use a `let` at the top level of your function scope, but to use a `var` because that is the thing it has always done for 24 years.
+Again, you could replace the initial `var` with `let`, it is recommended not to because doing so would remove a small amount of important semantic information from the reader, who may then not know your intent. `let` is supposed to signify a very localized usage of a variable, ideally within a couple lines of code.

+If your code has something that is *naturally* block scoped, use `let`.
+Here's an example of some code that would not work if you replaced `var` with `let`:

+{% highlight javascript %}

+function lookupRecord(searchStr) {
+    try {
+        var id = getRecord(searchStr);
+    }
+    catch(err) {
+        var id = -1;
+    }

+    return id;
+}

+{% endhighlight %}

+If the `var`(s) were replaced with `let`(s), the `let`(s) would be scoped to their blocks (`try / catch`) and would not be available for the `return` statement. 🤯

+`var` attaches itself to the function scope and is preferable in the above case because it is able to break out of the *unintended* block scope of the `try / catch`.

 ### Explicit let Block

+If you are going to use `let` for only a few lines of code and not again within the same function, it is recommended to put it in its own block scope.
+Like so:

+{% highlight javascript %}

+function formatStr(str) {
+    { let prefix, rest;
+        prefix = str.slice( 0, 3 );
+        rest = str.slice( 3 );
+        str = prefix.toUpperCase() + rest;
+    }

+    if (/^FOO:/.test( str )) {
+        return str;
+    }

+    return str.slice( 4 );
+}

+{% endhighlight %}

 ### const

+`const` is even better than `let`!
+But `const` does not carry its own weight in JavaScript. `const` is a variable that cannot be reassigned. `const` can be mutated! `const teachers = ["Me", "You"]; teachers[1] = "Someone Else";` There is baggage that comes with `const`.
+What the `const` keyword is actually supposed to inform is something along the lines of: For the rest of this [code] block, I am not going to be reassigned.
+The instructor will only use `const` with primitive values, which are immutable; strings, booleans, and numbers.

 ### const Q&A

+Q: If you only use `const` for strings, would that be a good use case?

+A: Yes, I only use `const` for primitive, immutable values; strings, numbers, and booleans.

+Q: With arrays or objects, I usually just put `freeze` or `deepfreeze` around it?

+A: I do like to use `object.freeze` which is a shallow read-only lock of all the properties in an array or object.

 ### Hoisting

 ### Hoisting Example